koansys/isat/README.rst

 We believe client-side JavaScript is the best way to deliver this content to users without requiring plugings (e.g., Eyes On The Solar System's requirement for the Unity game engine, or World Wind's Java download).
-While not all browsers support WebGL now, most desktops do and mobile is improving.
+While not all browsers support WebGL now, most desktops browsers do and mobile is improving.
 Running client-side means we do not need a farm of servers to stream satellite locations to clients: the calculations are done in the browsers themselves.

 The code here is divided into two areas: SGP4 satellite calculations and Cesium-based visualizaiton.